Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 }}}}}
 	```

-At first site , it looks like these two assets hold the information that corresponds to the properties of the "Basic Roof" element from Revit design, but a closer look will unveil a lot of information that was not previously coming through the Model Derivative service.
+At first sight, it looks like these two assets hold the information that corresponds to the properties of the "Basic Roof" element from the Revit design, but a closer look will unveil a lot of information that was not previously coming through the Model Derivative service:

 ![](./img/panel.png)

-TODO: Need to explain why the properties are split between two assets and what is the difference between containment and reference relationships.
+TODO: Need to explain why the properties are split between two assets, and what is the difference between containment and reference relationships.

 ENDTODO

-Digging further into assets related to what we have so far, we find that what follows next is related to geometry, binary files and rendering styles and for the moment are not of much interest, but helps forming the picture how everything is arranged and how and where to look for needed properties:
+Digging further into assets related to what you have so far, you find that what follows next is related to geometry, binary files, and rendering styles,- and for the moment, are not of much interest, but helps to form the picture of how everything is arranged and how and where to look for the needed properties:

 ![](./img/complete.png)

 -----------

-In the [next tutorial](), we will see what is the purpose of snapshots and revisions, as. well as how to easily identify the difference between two versions of the same exchange.
+In the [next tutorial](), you will see what is the purpose of snapshots and revisions, as well as how to easily identify the difference between two versions of the same exchange.

 Refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/?sha=forge_fdxs_master_preview).